 BS in Leadership in Emergency Services

 We thank you for your interest in the Bachelor of Science with a major in Leadership in Emergency Services.
-We will not be accepting new applications for this major after the start of our summer 2 term which begins 6/28/2021.
+We are not accepting new applications for this major.
 Please review this list of other majors offered at the undergraduate level.